-The eligibility of staff for membership of the University's Superannuation Scheme (USS) or the Local Government Pension Scheme will be detailed in individual contracts of employment.
+The eligibility of staff for membership of the appropriate pension scheme will be detailed in individual contracts of employment.

-The Director of Finance is responsible for undertaking the Council's role as employer in relation to all superannuation matters.
+The Director of Finance is responsible for undertaking the Council's role as employer in relation to all pension matters and disputes.

-The University has a [dispensation from the HM Revenue and Customs]http://www.bath.ac.uk/finance-procurement/docs/AppendixV.pdf)( to make payments to employees for certain specified items without deduction of income tax.
-Reimbursement by the University of expenditure not included in the dispensation is prima-facie subject to the deduction of income tax before payment.
-The Director of Finance shall decide when income tax should be deducted from payments.
+The University is able to make payments to employees for certain specified items without deduction of income tax.
+Payment or reimbursement of such expenditure that is prima-facie subject to the deduction of income tax before payment shall be reported to HMRC by the Director of Finance and the appropriate liability settled.

 Sickness & Other Absences

-It is the responsibility of the Head of Department to notify the Payroll Office of any absences through sickness.
-Other absences, such as maternity, paternity, jury service and unpaid leave should be notified to the Director of Human Resources.
+It is the responsibility of the Head of Department, through reporting managers to record through the HR and Payroll system all absences through sickness.
+Other absences, such as maternity, paternity, jury service and unpaid leave should be notified in writing to the Director of Human Resources.

 Provision of Clothing